-Sedro-Woolley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Sedro-Woolley is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Sedro-Woolley who work in sales jobs (13.67%), office and administrative support (9.90%), and personal care services (9.23%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sedro-Woolley is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Sedro-Woolley is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Sedro-Woolley who work in sales jobs (14.14%), office and administrative support (9.74%), and personal care services (9.66%).

-The percentage of adults in Sedro-Woolley with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.75% of adults in Sedro-Woolley have a bachelor's degree or advanced degree.
+The citizens of Sedro-Woolley are slightly less educated than the national average of 21.84% for the average city or town: 13.83% of adults in Sedro-Woolley have a bachelor's degree or advanced degree

-Sedro-Woolley is a somewhat ethnically-diverse city.
+Sedro-Woolley is a very ethnically-diverse city.
 The people who call Sedro-Woolley home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Sedro-Woolley residents report their race to be White, followed by Asian.
+The greatest number of Sedro-Woolley residents report their race to be White, followed by Black or African-American.
 Sedro-Woolley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.32% of the city’s residents.
-Important ancestries of people in Sedro-Woolley include Irish, English, Norwegian, and Swedish.
+People of Hispanic or Latino origin account for 13.95% of the city’s residents.
+Important ancestries of people in Sedro-Woolley include Irish, Norwegian, English, and Scottish.

 The most common language spoken in Sedro-Woolley is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Mon-Khmer (Cambodian).